 Get your inner wildlife photographer ready, as it’s not just the shorebirds that call the bird sanctuary home.

 Check out our tips for wildlife photography to get some inspiration.

-The Adelaide Shorebird Festival is on throughout November – a perfect opportunity to explore the Adelaide International Bird Sanctuary while it's Park of the Month.
-Check the website to see what’s in store.
+The Adelaide Shorebird and Dolphin Festival is on throughout November – a perfect opportunity to explore the Adelaide International Bird Sanctuary and Adelaide Dolphin Sanctuary as they come together for Park of the Month.
+Check the websiteto see what’s in store.